ropensci/roweb3/content/blog/2025-10-17-github-and-away/index.md

 tags:
   - tech notes
 params:
-  doi: ""
+  doi: "10.59350/bhr5x-d3429"
 ---

 rOpenSci peer-review has to date been exclusively conducted [on GitHub](https://github.com/ropensci/software-review/issues?q=sort%3Aupdated-desc%20is%3Aissue%20state%3Aclosed).
-We are not planning on moving away from this system any time soon, but are nonetheless aware that many people prefer alternative platforms. rOpenSci also has an organization presence on [gitlab.com/ropensci](https://gitlab.com/ropensci) and [codeberg.org/ropensci](https://codeberg.org/ropensci).
+We are not planning on moving away from this system any time soon, but are nonetheless aware that many people prefer alternative platforms. rOpenSci also has an organizational presence on both [GitLab](https://gitlab.com/ropensci) and [Codeberg](https://codeberg.org/ropensci).
-This post describes how rOpenSci community members can use these alternative platforms.
+This post describes how rOpenSci community members can use these - and any other - alternative platforms.

 ## Code (still) needs a single home

-All platforms described here are based on [git](https://git-scm.com/), which is a _centralized_ version control system (in contrast to decentralized version control systems such as [darcs](https://darcs.net/) or [pijul](https://pijul.org/)).
-This means that managing code with git generally requires identifying a single, main version to which changes can be _pushed_, or from which changes can be _pulled_.
+All platforms described here are based on [Git](https://git-scm.com/), which is generally used in a centralized way, through associating code with a single, main repository to which changes can be _pushed_, or from which changes can be _pulled_.
 There is thus a single connection between code on your local machine and this single main version.

-Code can of course be hosted anywhere, and we aim here to show how easy it is to mirror a repository on an arbitrary number of platforms.
+Code can of course be hosted anywhere, and we aim here to show how easy it is for code to be simultaneously hosted on an arbitrary number of platforms.
 Hosting code in multiple locations creates multiple connections between local and remote versions.
-This can easily create conflicts in git.
+This can easily create conflicts in Git.
-To keeps things simple, this post will therefore presume that every repository maintains a single home, with all other platforms mirroring changes from that site via `git push` only.
+To keeps things simple, this post will therefore presume that every repository maintains a single, primary home on one platform, with other platforms hosting or "mirroring" copies of the code.

-## Mirroring to other platforms
+## Mirroring on other platforms

+Different remote instances of a Git repository are often referred to as "mirrors".
+This is potentially confusing because (among other reasons) a mirror is a two-way thing, whereas mirroring of repositories of often one-way only.
+As said above, we presume here that code has a single, primary remote home on one platform.
+Locations on any other platforms are then "mirrors", with code on these mirrors only ever changed through `git push` events, from either local or primary remote versions.

 ### Mirroring on codeberg